 Andrew Carnegie wasn’t fond of organized labor.
 Neither was Henry Clay Frick, whose opposition to unions and laborers lobbying for better working conditions was so intransigent, and so well-known, that he was the target of an anarchist assassination attempt.

 George Pullman, owner of the company that made the eponymous train cars, built for his workers a village in which they could live, and paid them in scrip instead of dollars.
-He did this, he explained, to prevent them from living in poverty, which divine inspiration did not stop him from not lowering rents and prices when he laid off a significant percentage of his work force in the recession of 1893.
+He did this, he explained, to prevent them from living in poverty, which divine inspiration did not stop him from not lowering rents and prices when he laid off a significant percentage of his work force during the recession of 1893.
 The workers went on strike.
 Pullman, a conservative, did not believe that his employees had the right to do so.

 “About the only difference between slavery at Pullman and what it was down South before the war,” a Pullman worker told the Chicago Tribune in 1890, eerily echoing Hammond’s pro-slavery argument, “is that there the owners took care of the slaves when they were sick and here they don’t.”

 Without the perseverance of the liberal labor unions, who eventually eroded the power of the status quo on matters of workers benefits, this might still be the case.

 It boggles the mind to consider that less than a hundred years ago, in the so-called Land of the Free, women could not vote.
 More than half the country was disenfranchised!

 And yet there were those who embraced the conservative position that women should stay in the kitchen, and away from the ballot box.
 Incredibly, some of these social conservatives were women.

 Helen Kendrick Johnson, a poet and author of children’s books, crafted one of the most influential anti-suffrage manifestos in her 1913 book Woman and the Republic (in which she claims, among other distortions of logic, that “Communism is the natural ally of Suffrage”).